prunkdump/GNUVario/schematics.md

 * A GPS module
 * A SD card reader module
 * A Bluetooth module
-* A 270k and 1M resitors for the voltage divisor
+* A 270k and 1M resistors for the voltage divisor
+* A slide switch, a Lipo Battery and a LiPO charging board.

 Power design :